-As explained above, on February 2, 2016 all outstanding broker During May 2015, the Company repurchased 1,316,700 (1,100,000 Pre-Exchange Agreement) of its outstanding common shares at cost from a related party, by virtue of significant influence.
+During Company May 2015, the repurchased 1,316,700 (1,100,000 Pre-Exchange Agreement) of its outstanding by virtue of significant influence.
 These shares were cancelled upon their repurchase.

-During August and September 2015, 299,250 (250,000 Pre-Exchange Agreement) warrants were exercised at a price of \$0.88 (\$1.05 Pre-Exchange share and \$253,800 (net proceeds of \$236,438).
-In connection with the proceeds received, the Company paid in cash \$17,362 as finder's fees and issued 20,947 (17,500 Pre-Exchange Agreement) broker warrants which were fair valued at \$14,627 and were allocated to cash with corresponding credit additional paid-into capital.
-The fair value has been estimated using a multi-nomial lattice model with an expected life of 24 months, a risk free rate ranging from 0.04% to 1.07%, stock price of \$2 and expected volatility in the range of 98% to 100%, determined based on companies historical volatilities.
+During August and September 2015, 299,250 (250,000 Pre-Exchange Agreement) warrants were exercised at a price of \$0.88 (\$1.05 Pre-Exchange Agreement) per share and the Company received gross cash proceeds of \$253,800 (net proceeds of \$236,438).
+In connection with the proceeds received, the Company paid in cash \$17,362 as finder's fees and issued 20,947 (17,500 Pre-Exchange Agreement) broker warrants which were fair valued at \$14,627 and were allocated As explained above, on February 2, 2016 to cash with corresponding credit to all outstanding warrants have been additional paid-in-capital.
+The fair value has been estimated using a multi-nomial lattice model with an expected life of 24 months, a risk free rate ranging from 0.04% to 1.07%, stock price of \$2 and expected volatility in the range of 98% to 100%, determined based on comparable companies historical volatilities.

-During September and October 2015, the Company entered into agreements for the issuance for a total of 724,185 (605,000 Pre-Exchange Agreement) warrants against services entitling to purchase one common share against each warrant at an exercise price of \$0.84 (\$1 Pre-Exchange Agreement) per warrant to be exercised within 180

-730 days from the issuance date.
-The fair value of the warrants on the issuance date was \$672,749, which is included as consulting charges in general and administrative expenses during the year ended December 31, 2015 with corresponding credit to additional paid-in-capital.
-The fair value has been estimated using a multi-nomial lattice model with an expected life ranging from 180 to 730 days, a risk free rate ranging from 0.04% to 1.07%, stock price of \$2, annual attrition rate of 5% expected volatility in the range of 98% to 100%, determined based comparable companies historical volatilities.
+During September and October 2015, the Company entered into agreements for the issuance for a total of 724,185 (605,000) Pre-Exchange Agreement) warrants against services entitling to purchase one common share against each warrant at an exercise price of \$0.84 (\$1 Pre-Exchange Agreement) per warrant to be exercised within 180 to 730 days from the issuance date.
+The fair value of the warrants on the issuance date was \$672,749, which is included as consulting charges in general and administrative expenses during the year ended December 31, 2015 with corresponding credit to additional paid-incapital.
+The fair value has been estimated using a multi-nomial lattice model with an expected life ranging from 180 to 730 days, a risk free rate ranging from 0.04% to 1.07%, stock price of \$2, annual attrition rate of 5% and expected volatility in the range of 98% to 100%, determined based on comparable companies historical volatilities.